A guide to choosing the best kitchen worktop

 Choosing the right kitchen worktop is a big decision, and one you want to get right so you don’t end up needing to replace it sooner than planned.
 That’s why we’ve put this guide together, to help you make the right decision for your kitchen and lifestyle.

-A kitchen workshop can make or break the style of your kitchen space from a visual perspective.
+A kitchen worktop can make or break the style of your kitchen space from a visual perspective.
 It also needs to live up to the demands of its daily use.
 There are lots of options available when it comes to materials, designs and styles, and despite there being plenty of ‘perfect worktop’ suggestions out there, there is no one size fits all.
 Each kitchen and homeowner are unique so it’s all about finding the perfect kitchen worktop for your kitchen based on your lifestyle, taste and budget.

 Each worktop style has its pros and cons, and there is a range of factors to consider before deciding which worktop is best for your kitchen.
 We’ve laid out the options below to help walk you through the decision-making process.